michael/documents-legacy/2013-01-09-substance-okfn.md

 # Substance needs your help!

-Over the last two years, Substance has grown into a large project and has gained a lot of attention.
-People have been contacting us expressing their wish to integrate Substance in their application use-cases.
-Sadly, we have not yet reached a stage in which it can be used in production.
-We'd love to change that!
-So we sat down, worked out a roadmap and launched a campaign.
+After an experimental phase of two years now, our next goal is getting it ready for production.
+So we sat down, worked out a roadmap and launched a campaign to back development costs.

 http://pledgie.com/campaigns/18902

 With the help of your donation we could make it happen, which is exciting!
-If you like the ideas proposed and want to see them in action, support us with your donation.
+If you like the ideas proposed and want to see them in action, support us.
 For orientation: With a donation of 400 EUR you can fund a full day of Substance development involving 3 developers.
+But even 10 EUR help us to push the platform forward.
+Thank you!

-Lastly, here's how Substance looks in action:
+Lastly, here's how the Substance Composer looks in action:

 <iframe src="http://player.vimeo.com/video/56703462" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>